 Dear Community Members,

 At the University of Saskatchewan Art Galleries and Collection, we know well the important role that art can play in the social determinants of health.
 The health and safety of our community is of the utmost importance to us.
+While we are anticipating and ready for your attendance, we also must attend to your greater public needs.

 The University of Saskatchewan Art Galleries and Collection Team